Dhomiss/neuroevolution/README.md

 I've bred a population of relatively intelligent web browser buddies that can eat, attack, and breed through their environment effectively.

-If for some reason you do download this hopefully you can press 'L' to spawn your own controllable tadpole (WASD keys) and click to spawn food.
+If for some reason you do download this, you can press 'L' to spawn your own controllable tadpole (WASD keys) and click to spawn food.
 As of now, the nutrition and energy expenditure is pretty unbalanced, so the tadpoles starve quite quickly... poor little things.